Jezebel (website): Contents

-Editors-in-Chief
+Editors-in-chief

 Media attention and influence

-Jezebel's format has influenced other women-focused websites, including Slate magazine's Double X, xoJane, The Hairpin, and The Frisky.
+Jezebel's format influenced other women-focused websites, including Slate magazine's Double X, xoJane, The Hairpin, and The Frisky.

 Media coverage of the Faith Hill photo controversy included discussion and interviews on NBC's Today show and in several other publications.
 Redbook editor-in-chief Stacy Morrison said that their retouching of Hill's photo was in line with industry standards and that Redbook was investigating how the unretouched image had been released.

 A July 2008 article in the Ottawa Citizen included Jezebel as one of several sites launched as part of the "online estrogen revolution," referring to a comScore finding that community-based women's websites were tied with political sites as the Internet's fastest-growing category.
 The article also cited Ad Age's research showing that women's Internet use is outpacing men's.

 In 2010, Jezebel received widespread media coverage when it criticized The Daily Show for its treatment of women writers and correspondents.
 As a result of this publicity, the site was parodied as "JoanOfSnark.com" on an episode of 30 Rock, "TGS Hates Women".
 Former Gawker staff writer Emily Gould criticized the site in an essay for Slate, saying its pop-culture criticism and "righteously indignant rage" was simply "petty jealousy ... marketed as feminism".

 Kashmir Hill of Forbes has been critical of the blog on two occasions.
 In 2012, Jezebel faced criticism when it published screen shots of a video depicting a rape and some users threatened to boycott the site.
 Later, in November 2012, Jezebel was criticized for publicizing the names of teenagers who posted racist tweets in response to Barack Obama's re-election.

 The website has been criticized at times for how it handles race issues, including its selection in July 2014 of a white woman as the new editor-in-chief over a black candidate who had been with the site since its founding.

 In 2014, Jezebel writers accused the company Gawker Media of failing to address a campaign of harassment against its staff and readers, which included rape-themed images and threats of violence.
 In the post, which was titled "We Have a Rape Gif Problem and Gawker Media Won't Do Anything About It" the site's staff wrote that "an individual or individuals has been using anonymous, untraceable burner accounts to post gifs of violent pornography in the discussion section of stories on Jezebel" for months.